springfall2008/batpred/docs/other-inverters.md

 ## Sunsynk

-- Copy the SunSynx apps.yaml template and edit for your system.
+- Copy the Sunsynk apps.yaml template and edit for your system.
 - Create the automations below
 - Create the value templates below